 As people age, the effects of gravity, exposure to the sun, and the stresses of daily life can be seen in their faces.
 Deep creases form between the nose and mouth; the jawline grows slack and jowly; folds and fat deposits appear around the neck.

-At your initial visit, the surgeon will examine the structure of your face and skin texture, color, and elasticity.
+At your initial visit, your surgeon will examine the structure of your face and skin texture, color, and elasticity.
 Individual risks will also be discussed, especially those related to medical situations such as high blood pressure, a tendency to scar, smoking, and any deficiency in blood clotting.

 The Best Candidates for a Face Lift